Grave Disorder

-Grave Disorder is the ninth studio album from the punk rock band The Damned, released in August 2001.
-It was their first release since signing to Nitro Records and only studio album with Patricia Morrison.
+Grave Disorder is the ninth studio album from the British punk rock band the Damned, released on 21 August 2001.
+It was their first studio album in six years, and their only full-length release on Nitro Records.
+Grave Disorder marked the return of guitarist Captain Sensible after a long absence, and is the band's only album with bassist Patricia Morrison.